SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### The Database

+People are way less reliable than you think.
+EVERYONE.
+Even you.
+When everyone's running around in a flurry, and dealing with dozens of people a week, things get messed up all the time.
+I've seen this happen every single year of my 4 years in the debsoc.
+Errors are inc

 In 2022 and 2023, everyone input their data directly into an excel spreadsheet and it was GARBAGE. https://docs.google.com/spreadsheets/d/1M2WkJ_aRrPAt8rKpz8pQXULVlVxOX8AjUCiqUCWwl28/edit?pli=1#gid=1593421135 This is how we did round 3 in 2023.